-2. Streamline Onboarding & Orientation
+2. Incorporate Onboarding & Orientation

 3. Communicate Openly & Transparently

-To build trust and make employees feel at ease, develop a company culture that encourages open communication and fosters a feeling of psychological safety in the workplace—whether that be in an office or on a Zoom call.
+To build trust and make employees feel at ease, develop a company culture that encourages open communication and fosters a feeling of psychological safety in the workplace—whether that be in an office or on a video call.
 Communication should also go both ways, so solicit input from your team members to nurture engagement, build trust, and encourage employee retention.

-4. Prioritize Work-Life Balance
+4. Prioritize Work-life Balance

 In addition to promoting a corporate culture that encourages open communication, set and enforce policies that support a healthy work-life balance.
 Depending on your organization, this may mean offering work-from-home options (even post-pandemic) or otherwise facilitating flexible work hours.
-It can also involve maintaining manageable workloads (do regular check-ins to ensure it’s working for the employee), creating a positive work environment, and providing wellness programs.
+In fact, a survey suggests that employees working flexible schedules (such as four-day workweeks) have a 63% higher sense of well-being.

 6. Offer Personal & Professional Growth Opportunities